SAP/jenkins-library/documentation/docs/steps/checksPublishResults.md

 ### QualityGates

 It is possible to define quality gates to set the build result to `FAILURE` (not stop the build) on a certain count of findings.
-To achieve this, just define your quality gates a followed for the specific check tool:
+To achieve this, just define your quality gates as followed for the specific check tool:

 ```groovy
 qualityGates: [